atharva253/GRE_TOEFL/README.md

 - Though I gave my exams in August and September, I would strongly advice giving them as early as possible.
 That would give you ample time to prepare and give them again, if required.
 An ideal time would be May/June.
 Some people even manage to complete them in their third year.
 - Before you register for GRE and TOEFL, you need to have a valid passport.
 Also, make sure your name on the passport exactly matches with that on the application to avoid future hassle.
 - Prepare a timeline, choose your resources and stick to them.
 Avoid changing the books / online resources you follow during your journey unless it is absolutely necessary.
+- In case you have opted for the Home Edition, make sure that you perform the ProctorU Equipment Check multiple times throughout the day to avoid last minute issues.

 I hope this guide helps you make the right choices.